As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 9. Use a weighted blanket to reduce anxiety

 Weighted blankets make you feel warm and snuggly.
 They give you a sense of security and can be especially comforting if you are susceptible to experiencing SAD symptoms.
-Many people who use weighted blankets for anxiety compare it to getting a big hug, where you just get the sense of protection.
+Many people who use weighted blankets for anxiety compare it to getting a big hug and we all know how great a hug feels!

 Weighted blankets for anxiety are typically smaller than your regular comforter.
 They are closer in size to a throw blanket and don’t replace your standard duvet or comforter on your bed.
 Instead, you put it on top of your comforter when you need a little more support to help you sleep or need help with sensory processing disorder.
 The additional weight helps to alleviate reduce stress and anxiety so you drift off to sleep.